MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add data SQL active boolean to userModel.js.
+* Add one to many relations of database tables in index.js.
-* Add APP_PORT and DB_PORT in .env file.
+* Add additional instruction for database creation in README.md.

 # Before to run this server